leonardocfor/useful/NetworkSience/concepts.md

 • **Segregation metrics**: These quantify the presence of groups of interconnected nodes, known as communities or modules, within a network.
 • **Centrality metrics**: These assess the importance of individual nodes inside a network.
 • **Resilience metrics**: These can be thought of as a measure of how much a network is able to maintain and adapt its operational performance when facing failures or other adverse conditions.

+More metrics can be found in [NetworkX documentation](https://networkx.org/documentation/stable/reference/algorithms/)

 #### Integration metrics